danielagarciacobos4/PacBio_GenomeAssembly_annotation/active_notes.md

 #READ PROCESSING
 source ~/.bash_profile
 export PATH=/home/dgarcia/nas4/bin/miniconda3/bin:$PATH
-export OMP_NUM_THREADS=8
+export OMP_NUM_THREADS=8 #we are using 8 threads, 8 cpus
-conda activate prepRNA #trimmomatic and rcorrector module load fastqc-0.11.9 perl-5.26.0 jre-1.8.0_251 Trinity-2.12.0 jellyfish-2.3.0 bowtie2-2.3.5.1
+conda activate prepRNA #upload trimmomatic and rcorrector since the rest of the packages are available in the Huxley cluster of AMNH. module load fastqc-0.11.9 perl-5.26.0 jre-1.8.0_251 Trinity-2.12.0 jellyfish-2.3.0 bowtie2-2.3.5.1

-# indicating the working directory
 wd=/home/dgarcia/nas5/rna
-#changing to the working directory
 cd ${wd}
-#this file text has the names of the folder where I have the R1 and R2 fastq files of raw reads
+# The following file text has the names of the folder where I have the R1 and R2 fastq files of raw reads
 directories_file=directories.txt
-#PBS_ARRAY_INDEX allow a large collection of PBS runs to be executed in one script.
-This is specified in the PBS -J 11-13
+#PBS_ARRAY_INDEX allows a large collection of PBS runs to be executed in one script.
+This is specified in the PBS -J 1-2
 dir=$(sed -n "${PBS_ARRAY_INDEX}p" "$directories_file")

 echo ${PBS_ARRAY_INDEX}